6 minutes read

 Conversely, if the company’s home currency appreciates against a currency in which it needs to make payments, the business may experience an increase in cash flow as the value of its payables decreases.

 All of this makes it difficult to accurately forecast and budget, which interferes with a business’s ability to plan for future investments, expansion, and growth.
 However, while no one can predict the movements of currency markets, the effects of volatility can be proactively mitigated.
-Here are five steps to managing your company’s exposure to currency risk.

-Understand your exposures
+1. Understand your exposures

 No business can manage currency risk without understanding where its exposures exist, and what it currently does to protect itself from volatility (if anything).

-Develop a risk management strategy
+2. Develop a risk management strategy

 With an understanding of your business objectives and a handle on the local currency cost of your foreign invoices, you have the power to start making informed decisions.

 Consider establishing a formal risk management policy to define processes and ensure key team members are accountable.
-This might sound time-consuming, but a strong, short document can be created easily–particularly with the assistance of a foreign exchange specialist.
+This might sound time-consuming, but a strong, short document can be created easily, particularly with the assistance of a foreign exchange specialist.

-Select the right currency hedging tools for your business
+3. Select the right currency hedging tools for your business

-Hedging tools help a business lock in a fixed exchange rate for a future transaction and mitigate the impact of currency fluctuation on its objectives*.
-The common misconception is that currency hedging is a strategy for large corporates, however the diversity of available tools means that any business dealing with foreign currencies can manage their exposures.
+Hedging tools help a business lock in a fixed exchange rate for a future transaction and mitigate the impact of currency fluctuation on its objectives.
+The common misconception is that currency hedging is a strategy for large corporates; however, the diversity of available tools means that any business dealing with foreign currencies can manage their exposures.
 It’s important to remember that one size does not fit all, and what works for one business may not be the best choice for another.

 Forward contracts